authisawesome/robloximagerenderer/README.md

   Open "config.json"
   Reduce 'image-resolution' to a smaller number. dump.json MUST be less than 512KB to upload to pastebin.
+  OR ...
+You are being rate limited by the pastebin API.
+  You can only upload 20 files per 24 hours per api-key.
+  Either switch to a new api-key, or upgrade your Pastebin account.

 NOTE:
   The ModuleScript to load your images into a game is here: